 About the Studio

 Yoga Off East began as the vision of a Duke University alum upon her return to Durham after a career as a Division I collegiate tennis coach.
-Kathryn Sell Smith learned that yoga was an important part of her transition out of a lifelong commitment to the sport of tennis.
-While tennis remains a big part of Kathy’s life (her husband is the Duke Men’s Tennis Coach), she has happily traded in her own tennis racquets for yoga as her lifestyle and job.
+Kathryn Sell Smith realized that yoga would be an integral part of her transition out of a lifelong commitment to the sport of tennis.
+While tennis remains a part of Kathryn’s life (her husband, Ramsey, is the Duke Men’s Tennis Coach), she has happily traded in her tennis racquets for a yoga mat.

 West Durham was named to the National Register of Historic Places in 1986.
 West Durham began its transformation in 1893 from a mill village when Benjamin Duke and William Erwin opened a cotton mill on 9th Street, an early southern manufactory of denim.
-The mill employed over 1000 workers by the turn of the century, and build 440 houses covering more than fifteen blocks surrounding the mill.
-Although some landmarks are gone today, the old Erwin Mill buildings have been adapted into offices and housing, and new buildings, including a gas station and office buildings, have been designed to fit into the ambiance of this thriving neighborhood.
+The mill employed over 1000 workers by the turn of the century, and built 440 houses covering more than fifteen blocks surrounding the mill.
+Although some landmarks are gone today, the old Erwin Mill buildings have been adapted into offices and housing, including a gas station.
 Today, easily accessible from Duke University and the Duke Hospital, Ninth Street is a distinctive shopping district with a historic and fresh feel.
 With over 120 years of history behind it, the Ninth Street District has become a bustling destination for fine dining, locally owned retail shops, coffee houses, and other convenient local businesses and now, Yoga off East.

-Thanks to Preservation Durham for this and additional information on Durham's historic assets.
+Thanks to Preservation Durham for excerpts and additional information on Durham's historic assets.